 "Students may suffer from serious and unforeseen circumstances during the course of their studies that adversely affect their ability to complete an assessment task and/or their performance in a piece of assessment."
 [Section 1.1 from the College's Mitigating Circumstances Policy and Procedures]

-When you miss an examination, are late submitting a piece of assessed course work for legitimate reasons, or your academic performance is affected significantly by mitigating circumstances, you must make a request for mitigation.
+When you miss an examination, would like to request an extension to a deadline, or your academic performance is affected significantly by factors out of your control, you should make a request for mitigation.

 Absence from College

-The Department classifies assessed course work as either minor or major in this document.
-Late submission of assessed course work are subject to penalty stipulated in the College Policy on late course work.
-The only exception to the penalty is when acceptable mitigating circumstance prevents you from submitting the course work on time.
+All assessed coursework has a deadline for submission.
+Late submissions of assessed coursework are subject to penalties as stipulated in the College Policy on Late Coursework.
+The only exception to the penalty is when acceptable mitigating circumstances prevent you from submitting the coursework on time.
 Section 12 of the College's Policy and Procedure on Mitigating Circumstances covers extensions to assessment deadlines.

-You can submit online request for mitigation form (minor) at https://imperiallondon.sharepoint.com/sites/fons/physics/Teaching/UG-welfare/Lists/MinorMitigating/NewForm.aspx
+You can submit online request for mitigation at https://imperiallondon.sharepoint.com/sites/fons/physics/Teaching/UG-welfare/Lists/MinorMitigating/NewForm.aspx

 You may see all your (electronically) submitted form this year at https://imperiallondon.sharepoint.com/sites/fons/physics/Teaching/UG-welfare/Lists/MinorMitigating/allitems.aspx

 Late requests for an extension